Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/docs/gui.md

 Instead of uploading the OTC trades or sensitivities, it is possible to enter interest rate swaps in a simplified way called "OTC shorthand".
-Only the key attributes are required: currency, notional, maturity, pay/rec and fixed rate - e.g. `EUR 100m 25y pay 1%`.
+Only the key attributes are required: currency, notional, maturity and pay/rec, optionally fixed rate - e.g. `EUR 100m 25y pay 1%`.
+If the rate is left out, the swap with NPV=0 will be created.
 CPME uses default values for the remaining attributes, it is not possible to enter them.

 To specify trade by OTC shorthand: